Sintra Portugal: Romantic Palaces, Mist-Cooled Forest Trails and Moorish Castles

 Moorish Castle

-Five hundred metres downhill, grey granite ramparts of Moorish Castle (Castelo dos Mouros) snake along the ridge like a fossilised dragon.
-Built by Muslim rulers from North Africa during the eighth century, the fort later fell to Christian knights but kept its medieval profile.
+The castle is perched atop the Sintra Mountains, also known as 'monte da lua', a granite massif that creates the region’s unique topography and microclimate, influencing the lush local flora.
 Walking the parapet evokes the Middle Ages more vividly than any museum panel.
 You grip hand-hewn merlons, sense Atlantic humidity, and imagine signal fires leaping toward Lisbon’s citadel.
 Archaeologists unearthed silos and cisterns here, proof that defenders could easily spend months repelling siege engines.
+Notably, the area of Penha Verde nearby contains evidence of early human occupation and equal archaeological significance, with prehistoric remnants and ancient vestiges discovered there.

 Modern infrastructure makes the climb gentler, yet the last ascent remains a steep hill.
 Wear shoes with tread and pause at the uneven steps where moss glitters.
 From the highest bastion, you see Pena Palace framed against pine needles; on misty mornings, peña palace sculptures appear to levitate above cloud rivers.
 Plan your route so that Moorish Castle precedes lunch, allowing energy for Monserrate’s later garden promenades.